 For poetic badgers and other restless wanderers.
 This dreamy, night balm will not make you sleepy (it’s not a drug); rather it’s a calming, soothing blend of essential oils to help ease you into a relaxed state of mind so sleep can come naturally.
 Apply anywhere—your lips, chest, temples or hands—and inhale the aromatic smell of a wonderful night’s sleep.
 Rosemary promotes clear thinking, Bergamot is mentally uplifting, and Balsam Fir is refreshing, like a walk in the woods, while Lavender is relaxing.
 The perfect balm for the nights when you need to quiet your mind and get to sleep.

-DIY Sleep Balm:
+DIY or Buy Badger Sleep Balm:

 - Fill a medium sized pot, 1/2 way full with water and place on the stove top.